Fit as a Mama Bear

 While teaching your kids about healthy eating is easily the best road to take, sometimes it just doesn’t work.

 Toddlers can be finicky on the best of days and are very stuck to their beliefs and habits.
-Thus making them “picky eaters”.
+Thus making them "picky eaters" when it comes to getting them to eat vegetables.

-And since all moms want the best for their kids, it’s often handy to have some tricks up your sleeve.
+And since all moms want the best for their kids, it's often handy to have some tricks up your sleeve (like these high protein foods for picky eaters).

-Learning how to hide veggies in food can be a game-changer for your toddler’s nutrition.
+Learning how to hide vegetables in food can be a game-changer for your toddler's nutrition.
 It helps:

 Teach your kids about healthy eating but don’t be too proud to sneak some veggies in!